-The annual increase is whichever of a) and b) is the least.
+The annual increase is whichever of 1) and 2) is the least.
 The calculations are based on pension fund performance and CPI as of June 30 in the relevant previous years.

 Same as the hourly plan except that 5-year annual average returns in excess of 4.5% are available for consideration in the formula.
 If the amount available from fund returns in the previous 5 years has not been used to give increases in previous years, the formula also allows for a possible "catch up" amount.